 The minority community faces many challenges when it comes to dental health.
-Oral health in the U.S. has improved over the past half century.
-But, it’s still a significant public health issue.
-And, it affects low income and minority populations in particular.
-When it coems to minority dental health, there are barriers to care.
+Oral health in the U.S. has improved over the past half-century.
+But it’s still a significant public health issue, and it affects low-income and minority populations in particular.
+When it comes to minority dental health, there are barriers to receiving care.

 The Stats Don’t Lie

-- Forty-two percent of African-American and 36 percent of Hispanic adults have untreated oral health disease.
+- 42 percent of African-American and 36 percent of Hispanic adults have untreated oral health diseases.
 This is compared to 22 percent of whites.

 - Tooth decay for children ages two to eight is twice as high for Hispanic and African-American children, compared to white children.

-- A 2014 survey found that 37 percent of Native American children ages one to five had tooth decay.
+- A 2018-19 oral health survey found that Native American children ages one to five are more than 4 times higher than white non-Hispanic children to have tooth decay.

 - However, most state Medicaid dental programs don’t provide sufficient care.
 The average state Medicaid program allots less than two percent of its budget to dental services.